rfo909/CFT/README.md

 ## Functions

 In CFT the code comes before the function name.
+The P(N) global function returns parameters by position.

 ```
 # Example